 The Nine-Year-Old, suspiciously: “A real picture, Mommyo.
 Somebody could have just drawn that.”

-So I tried again and found this picture of a yurt by a lake (the picture at the top of this post).
+So I tried again and found a picture of a yurt by a lake (the picture at the top of this post).

 In Googling for images of yurts to show the The Nine-Year-Old, I discovered that my definition needed a bit of updating.